Primemeow/homestuck-online/README.md

 # Homestuck Online

 A very barebones Homestuck reader, that uses Ruffle to play the original swfs.
-The first steps in an attempt to basically entirely port [Bambosh's offline unofficial Homestuck collection](https://bambosh.dev/unofficial-homestuck-collection/) to an online version.

 Because this uses code from Bambosh's UHC (namely MSPAThemes), this uses GPLv3.
 If/when that is removed, this will switch to MIT.